Babyeggz/CyberDump/Websites.md

-# Teach Yourself
+# Websites
-  The purpose of this page is to provide you with resources for self teaching and expanding your resources for success!
+  The purpose of this page is to provide you with web resources for self teaching and expanding your resources for success!

 ## Malware